ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/tasks/create.rst

 Create Tasks
 ------------

-To create a Task, the most basic format is:
+The most basic format used for crating a Task is:

 .. code::